 - Are you violating state labor laws?

-FAVR resolves these quandaries and simplifies reimbursement of employees for the business use of a personal vehicle.
+FAVR resolves these quandaries and simplifies reimbursement for employees who use their personal vehicles for business purposes.
 Switching to a FAVR program can be communicated in ways that highlight the benefits to all employees.

 mBurse specializes in helping organizations adopt and implement FAVR programs.
 Find out how your organization and its employees could benefit.